 - In Don't Starve, your character has a sanity meter that slowly erodes as you Go Mad from the Isolation.
 There are some things that make it go down quicker, like eating raw meat or mushrooms, and some things that can make it go back up, like consuming good food cooked in the Crock Pot, creating a new prototype with the Science Machine or Alchemy Engine, or wearing a garland of pretty flowers.
 As your sanity goes down, various dark shadowy creatures start to randomly phase in and out of view... and when it gets really low, they all turn hostile.

-- In the horror game Knock Knock, after you reach the final levels, the game gets a massive difficulty spike and gives you a Sanity Meter, which drains while you're in the woods and if you are touched by the Guests.
-What makes it specially bad is that, by the ending, if the bar is very small or empty (there are no ways to refill it), you will get a Game-Over the instant you attempt to leave the house, preventing you from finishing the game and having to start over unless you turn on all of the house's lights, which is not told anywhere in the game.
+- In the horror game Knock-knock, after you reach the final levels, the game gets a massive difficulty spike and gives you a Sanity Meter, which drains while you're in the woods and if you are touched by the Guests.
+What makes it specially bad is that, by the ending, if the bar is very small or empty (there are no ways to refill it), you will get a Game-Over the instant you attempt to leave the house, preventing you from finishing the game and having to start over.

 - Dr. Jekyll and Mr. Hyde: Dr. Jekyll's Anger meter increases as he takes hits from passersby.
 Once the meter is full, he turns into Mr. Hyde and must kill a certain amount of enemies before reaching Jekyll's location, or else death by lightning strike ensues.